rezigned/setup-env-action/README.md

 ```
 **Using variable name at input-level**:

+> [!WARNING]
-> **Warning**: Although this works.
+> Although this works.
 Github will send a warning message like 'VAR NAME' is not a valid input.
 This is because Github only allows input names defined in `action.yml`.

 ```yaml
 steps: